rdktz/treehunter/README.md

 ## Tags

+The data is replicated thanks to the cordiality of https://www.rpdp.hostingasp.pl/.

 The following OSM page lists the supported tags https://wiki.openstreetmap.org/wiki/Tag:natural=tree Currently the script uses only a subset of those, namely: